A high-precision instrument for ophthalmologists

 EPFL scientists have helped develop a microscopic glass device that doctors could use to inject medicine into retinal veins with unprecedented accuracy.
 Their instrument meets an important need in eye surgery, delivering exceptional stability and precision.

 A team of researchers presented a breakthrough device for eye surgery at EPFL Neuchâtel’s Research Day on 11 September.
-The device – called SPOT-RVC, which is short for Safe Puncture Optimized Tool for Retinal Vein Cannulation – was developed through a joint R&D project involving two EPFL Neuchâtel labs (Instant-Lab and Galatea) from the School of Engineering, the Jules-Gonin Hospital of Ophthalmology in Lausanne and Ticino-based FEMTOprint.
-The team’s findings were recently published in the Journal of Medical Devices.
+The device – called SPOT-RVC, which is short for Safe Puncture Optimized Tool for Retinal Vein Cannulation – was developed through an Innosuisse sponsored R&D project involving two EPFL Neuchâtel labs (Instant-Lab and Galatea), the Jules-Gonin Hospital of Ophthalmology in Lausanne and Ticino-based FEMTOprint as implementation partner.
+The team’s findings has been the subject of several publications, including one recently in the Journal of Medical Devices.

 SPOT-RVC is a high-precision, miniaturized medical device made entirely of glass.
 It’s just 6 cm long and 1 mm thick, and it contains a tiny fluidic channel no wider than a strand of hair as well as a sophisticated mechanism of flexible blades.
 Doctors can use the device to inject medicine directly into a patient’s retinal veins – something that has never before been possible.

 The high-precision miniaturized medical device, SPOT-RVC © Instant-Lab